a0a7/publicbroadcastarr/README.md

 ## Overview

-svtplayarr is a service that integrates the SVT Play and NRK (Swedish and Norwegian public broadcaster) streaming services with your Jellyfin *arr stack.
+publicbroadcastarr is a service that integrates the SVT Play and NRK (Swedish and Norwegian public broadcaster) streaming services with your Jellyfin *arr stack.
 When content is requested through Jellyseerr and is available on SVT Play or NRK, it will be automatically downloaded using svtplay-dl.

 ## Features